 Cleaning Grout Between Floor Tiles with Baking Soda & Hydrogen Peroxide

 For this method you will make a paste using baking soda and hydrogen peroxide.
 Use ¾ of a cup of baking soda and ¼ cup of the hydrogen peroxide with 1 tablespoon of liquid dish soap and mix them all together.
 Using a grout scrub brush, apply the paste onto the brush and scrub the grout.
 Don’t worry about scrubbing it completely clean.
 Just scrub enough to break up the dirt and grease a little bit.
 Let the paste soak on the grout for about 15 minutes.
 After the paste has had time to set in for the 15 minutes, rinse the paste with warm water and mop up the floor.
 Because of the liquid dish soap used in the paste, you may need to mop the floor twice to remove all of the soapy residue.

 Commercial & Residential Carpet Cleaning Services in Waco, Dallas, Harker Heights, Cedar Park, Allen & the State of Texas

 These are some of the different methods you can choose from to suit your preferred cleaning methods.
-If you find your tile and grout is in need of a deep cleaning from a professional, Heart of Texas Chem-Dry LLC provides grout and tile cleaning services.
-Contact Heart of Texas Chem-Dry LLC, to make an appointment for us to come and clean your tile and grout today.
+If you find your tile and grout is in need of a deep cleaning from a professional, Heart of Texas Chem-Dry provides grout and tile cleaning services.
+Contact Heart of Texas Chem-Dry, to make an appointment for us to come and clean your tile and grout today.